void4/FireVR/README.md

-# Fire: JanusVR Exporter & IPFS Publisher
+# Fire: JanusVR Importer and Exporter for Blender 3D

-## Description

-Fire is a blender addon that exports the current scene to the JanusVR FireBoxHTML-format.
+Fire is a Blender addon that exports the current scene to the JanusVR FireBoxHTML-format.
+It generates the XML description of the room automatically, exports the objects and materials and launches into JanusVR with just one click.
+It can also import scenes directly from your PC or websites, just give it a URL.

-It generates the XML description of the room automatically, exports the objects and provides instant publication over the IPFS network (no server needed!).
-It can also export the room to a local destination (no ipfs required).
+It optionally also supports instant publication over the IPFS network (no server needed!).

 ## Requirements